 To create the index, researchers identified common factors of successful adaptability to climate change, such as political stability and low social inequality, to encompass the readiness score.
 To quantify vulnerability, the index uses nine factors, including food dependency, exposure and infrastructure.
 By compiling more than two decades worth of data, the country index is able to follow and rank countries as they improve, remain stagnant or become more vulnerable on these measures for climate change resilience over time.

 Wood noted that many of the factors used for quantifying national vulnerability and readiness to climate change are similar to those that would indicate a country’s vulnerability and readiness to a pandemic — such as the coronavirus.

 “Along with the impact of COVID-19 on healthcare services and economic stability, the threat of natural disasters remains.
 This would likely increase the challenges in responding to climate change events, leaving already vulnerable communities even more so.
 Next year, the ND-GAIN data may be able to tell us something about how the pandemic has impacted climate change readiness globally,” said Wood.

 The ND-GAIN Country Index aims to motivate global adaptation solutions that save lives and improve livelihoods while informing policy decisions in the public sector and market positions in the private sector.
-By measuring the readiness to enact policy change or take on investment, the index provides strategic and operational information regarding supply chains, capital projects, and community involvement.
-ND-GAIN is housed in the Environmental Change Initiative at the University of Notre Dame.
-To learn about ND-GAIN or the country index, please visit gain.nd.edu.
+By measuring the readiness to enact policy change or take on investment, the index provides strategic and operational information regarding supply chains, capital projects and community involvement.
+To learn about ND-GAIN or the country index, visit gain.nd.edu.